mmoroti/microcosms_exp/README.md

 ### How are the data organized?

 The experiment was conducted on a global scale, and raw data were submitted by various researchers.
 Each dataset was processed using the `00_preprocessing_data.R` script, where a unique 'ID' key was assigned to each experiment, enabling comparisons between them.
-During the processing, we identified the need to reclassify attributes for the morphospecies found, a task performed in the `02_trait_revised_join.R` script.
+During the processing, we identified the need to reclassify traits for the morphospecies found, and were incorporated back into the dataset in `02_trait_revised_join.R` script.
 After this step, the data were organized into a nested structure, and the resulting `nested_df.RData` file contains all experiments cleaned and ready for analysis.

-Each experiment is assigned a unique identifier ('MD') under the column **ID** , followed by a sequential number.
-This allows for easy tracking and comparison between experiments.
-Additionally, some experiments underwent specific treatments, recorded in the following columns:
+Each experiment, identified by its unique MD (Microcosm Data) key (**`ID`**), includes several important data columns.
+These columns collectively provide a comprehensive dataset that supports the analysis of biodiversity and ecosystem functioning within the experimental microcosms.
+Additionally, some experiments underwent specific treatments, recorded in the**`roof_treatment`** and **`height_treatment`** columns.

+-   **Researcher (`researcher`)**: This column identifies the researcher responsible for conducting each experiment, ensuring accountability and facilitating collaboration among scientists.
+-   **Locality (`locality`)**: This column specifies the geographic location of each experiment, allowing for spatial analysis of biodiversity patterns and environmental influences.
 -   **Roof Treatment (`roof_treatment`)**: Indicates whether the experiment was conducted under a roof that prevents the entry of allocative material (e.g., leaves, debris).
     -   `1`: Roof present, allocative material blocked.
     -   `0`: No roof, allocative material allowed.